The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 |

-| HAVING search_confitions | Filters the data of each group after grouping.
+| HAVING search_confitions | Filters the data of each group.
 The HAVING clause is similar to the WHERE clause.
 However, the HAVING clause can use aggregate functions such as SUM and AVG. |

 |

-| ORDER BY order_list | The column or columns to sort the result set in ascending or descending order.
-If you do not specify ASC or DESC, the default is ASC.
+| ORDER BY order_list | The columns to be used to sort the result set in the ASC or DESC order.
+If you do not specify ASC or DESC, the default value is ASC.

 |